Star Trek: Lower Decks

-Star Trek: Lower Decks is an American adult animated television series created by Mike McMahan for the streaming service CBS All Access (later rebranded as Paramount+).
+Star Trek: Lower Decks is an American adult animated science fiction television series created by Mike McMahan for the streaming service CBS All Access (later rebranded as Paramount+).
 It is the ninth Star Trek series and debuted in 2020 as part of executive producer Alex Kurtzman's expanded Star Trek Universe.
-Lower Decks is the franchise's first animated series since the 1970s series Star Trek: The Animated Series, and its first comedic series.
-It follows the low-ranking support crew of the starship Cerritos beginning in the year 2380.
+The franchise's first animated series since Star Trek: The Animated Series concluded in 1974, and also its first comedy, Lower Decks follows the low-ranking support crew of the starship Cerritos in the 24th century.

-Tawny Newsome, Jack Quaid, Noël Wells, and Eugene Cordero voice junior "lower decks" crew members of the Cerritos, with Dawnn Lewis, Jerry O'Connell, Fred Tatasciore, and Gillian Vigman providing voices for the ship's senior officers.
+Tawny Newsome, Jack Quaid, Noël Wells, and Eugene Cordero voice the lower decks crew members of the Cerritos, with Dawnn Lewis, Jerry O'Connell, Fred Tatasciore, and Gillian Vigman providing voices for the ship's senior officers.
 Work on an animated Star Trek series began in June 2018.
 McMahan joined as creator and showrunner by that October, when Lower Decks was ordered for two seasons by All Access.
-The series is produced by CBS Eye Animation Productions in association with Secret Hideout, Important Science, Roddenberry Entertainment, and animation studio Titmouse who began work by February 2019.
-The main cast was announced that July.
+The series is produced by CBS Eye Animation Productions in association with Secret Hideout, Important Science, Roddenberry Entertainment, and animation studio Titmouse.
+The latter began work by February 2019, and the main cast was announced that July.
 Production on the first two seasons shifted to taking place remotely in March 2020 due to the COVID-19 pandemic.
 The series features many connections and references to past Star Trek series.

-Star Trek: Lower Decks premiered on CBS All Access on August 6, 2020, and its 10-episode first season ran until October 2020.
-A second season was released on Paramount+ from August to October 2021, and a third season premiered in August 2022.
-A fourth season is expected to be released in 2023.
-The series has received mixed reviews from critics, as well as several accolades including a Primetime Emmy Award nomination.
+Star Trek: Lower Decks premiered on CBS All Access on August 6, 2020, and its 10-episode first season was released weekly through October 2020.
+The second season was released on Paramount+ from August to October 2021, a third season was released from August to October 2022, a fourth season was released from September to November 2023, and a fifth and final season was released from October to December 2024.
+The series has received positive reviews and several accolades, including three Primetime Creative Arts Emmy Award nominations and a Hugo Award.

 Premise

-Star Trek: Lower Decks is set in the late 24th century in the Star Trek universe, in which Earth is part of the multi-species United Federation of Planets.
+Star Trek: Lower Decks is set in the late 24th century in the Star Trek universe, where Earth is part of the multi-species United Federation of Planets.
 The Federation's military and exploration division, Starfleet, operates a fleet of starships that travel the galaxy establishing contact with alien races; Lower Decks focuses on one of Starfleet's least important starships, the USS Cerritos.
-Unlike previous Star Trek series, whose principal characters are typically starship captains or other senior officers, Lower Decks focuses on the missions and adventures of the "lower deckers", low-ranking officers with menial jobs, while the captain and other senior staff appear as supporting characters.
+Unlike previous Star Trek series, whose principal characters are typically starship captains and other senior officers, Lower Decks focuses on the missions and adventures of the "lower deckers", low-ranking officers with menial jobs, while the captain and other senior staff appear as supporting characters.